cloudflare/cloudflare-docs/content/ddos-protection/advanced-ddos-systems/api/tcp-protection/json-objects.md

 # JSON objects

-This page contains examples of the JSON objects used in the API.
+This page contains an example of the TCP protection rule JSON object used in the API.

 ## Prefix